grafana/grafana/docs/sources/alerting/unified-alerting/opt-in.md

 >**Note:** It is recommended to backup Grafana's database before enabling this feature.
 If you are using PostgreSQL as the backend data source, then the minimum required version is 9.5.

 At startup, when the feature toggle is enabled, Grafana dashboard alerting is disabled and existing dashboard alerts are migrated into a format that is compatible with the Grafana 8 alerting system.
-You are able to view these migrated rules, alongside any new alerts you create after the migration, from the Alerting page of your Grafana installation.
+You can view these migrated rules, alongside any new alerts you create after the migration, from the Alerting page of your Grafana installation.

 During beta, Grafana 8 alerting system can retrieve rules from all available Prometheus, Loki, and Alertmanager data sources.
 It might not be able to fetch rules from all other supported data sources at this time.